CHOOSING LONDON BRIDGE

 Our complete Wait List Policy, along with other important practices and information, can be found in our PARENT HANDBOOK.

-This chart provides an overview of spaces available for September, although this information can change quickly.
+This chart provides an overview of spaces available at our London centres (although this information can change quickly).
 Please reach out to one of these Centre Directors if you are needing to start care ASAP.

 (f/t = full time, p/t = part time)